devopsacademyau/academy/classes/02class/exercises/c02-network07/nimmi89/README.md

   - What is the difference of IGW and NGW?
     ```
-    An Internet Gateway (IGW) is a logical connection between an Amazon VPC and the Internet.An Internet Gateway allows resources within your VPC to access the internet, and vice versa[provided route tables are configured].Only one can be associated with each VPC.
+    An Internet Gateway (IGW) is a logical connection between an Amazon VPC and the Internet.
+An Internet Gateway allows resources within your VPC to access the internet, and vice versa[provided route tables are configured].Only one can be associated with each VPC.

     NAT Gateway allows resources in a private subnet to access the internet.It only works one way.
-The internet at large cannot get through your NAT to your private resources unless you explicitly allow it.
+An Internet IPv4 cannot initiate communication with private resources using AWS NAT gateway.
-    You'll need one in each AZ since they only operate in a single AZ
+    Even though with a single NAT Gateway all private subnets can reach the internet, having 1 NAT Gateway in each AZ is better for high-availability.If there is a single NAT Gateway and that AZ should fail, then all private instances would lose Internet access.

     ```

   - Can you delete the destination route to your VPC network?
 Why?
     ```
-    No, the destination route to the VPC network cannot be deleted .It is for locally routable traffic
+    No, the destination route to the VPC network cannot be deleted.
+It is for locally routable traffic.

     ```

   - What happens if you do not associate your route table with any subnets?
     ```
     Nothing happens.
-Route table by itself wont be of much use if not associated with any subnets
+Route table by itself wont be of much use if not associated with any subnets.

     ```